qonversion/web-sdk/README.md

 </p>

 1. You communicate with Stripe to make a purchase.
-2. If a purchase is successful, you send its' data to the Qonversion SDK and it sends a request to Qonversion API for server-to-server purchase validation.
-Qonversion server receives accurate information on the purchase status and user entitlements.
+2. If a purchase is successful, you send its' data to the Qonversion SDK.
+3. The SDK sends a request to Qonversion API for server-to-server purchase validation.
+4. Qonversion server receives accurate information on the purchase status and user entitlements.
-3. SDK returns control to the website with a processed state.
+5. The SDK returns handled user purchase to you.

 ## Analytics